GitZH-Chen/GitZH-Chen.github.io/_pages/includes/others.md

 - *2012.09 - 2015.06*, Luqiao Middle School, Taizhou. -->

 # 💬 Talks and Short Courses
 - *2024.03*, Naïve Riemannian Geometry: A One Hour Tour.
-Jiangnan University internal talk （online）
+Jiangnan University internal talk (online)

 # 📖 Courses
 To obtain basic foundations for my research, I have self-studied several math courses, most of which were done during my master studies: